palantir/gulp-bower-overrides/README.md

 not support globs](https://github.com/bower/bower.json-spec/issues/30) in `main` by default, but some plugins do.

-**NOTE:** Custom install directories are not supported at this time.
-Currently, bower packages MUST be installed to `bower_components/` for this option to work correctly.
+**NOTE:** If you're using a custom install directory, be sure to set the `bowerComponentsPath` option above to that path.

 ### bowerOverrides.mapJSON(iterator)